 Under no circumstances may the production company use film and photographs shot at the Aquarium in a manner inconsistent with the its mission and image or in a defamatory, untrue, or censorable nature, and the company shall cease any such use upon demand by the Aquarium.
 The company shall ensure that its licensees and assignees fully comply with the provisions of this paragraph.
 Exceptions to these provisions require the prior written consent of the Aquarium.

 19. Credit.
-The production company will acknowledge the Aquarium in its production only when requested by the Aquarium.
+The production company will acknowledge the Aquarium in its production, publication, Web site, or any other promotional vehicle only when requested by the Aquarium.
 The Aquarium makes no endorsement of the production company, its production, or any product featured therein.

 20. Filming on Atlantis Explorer Tour Boat.
 Employees of the production company must sign an “Agreement to Waive and Release All Claims” before being granted permission to go on board the Atlantis Explorer for filming or any other purpose.

 21. Smoking.
-No smoking is allowed anywhere inside the Aquarium, whether in front of or behind the scenes.
+We are a smoke-free environment.
+No smoking is allowed anywhere inside the Aquarium, whether in front of or behind the scenes, including all Aquarium-owned or leased buildings and parking areas, regardless of location.

 22. Noise.
 Please be aware we cannot guarantee a quiet environment during hours of operation.

 23. Catering.
-The Long Island Aquarium Café offers full catering services.
+Atlantis Banquets & Events offers full catering services.
 Additional private facilities may be reserved at an added cost.
+For more information regarding catering and reservation of meeting space, call 631.574.8008.

 Director of Communications